apollographql/router/NEXT_CHANGELOG.md

 Router configuration files within the project are now largely validated via unit test.

 ### Switch web server framework from `warp` to `axum` [PR #751](https://github.com/apollographql/router/pull/751)
 The router is now running by default with an [axum](https://github.com/tokio-rs/axum/) web server instead of `warp`.

+### Improve the way we handle Request with axum [PR #845](https://github.com/apollographql/router/pull/845)
+Take advantages of new extractors given by `axum`

 ## 📚 Documentation